Helping to Care for Young Smiles

 Do dental sealants wear down over time?

 The Cochrane Review on pit and fissure sealants highlights that they remain effective for up to five years.
-However, periodic resealing or touch-ups are often needed to extend their lifespan toward the ten-year mark.
+Periodic resealing or touch-ups may sometimes be done to help maintain protection.
 The longevity of fissure sealants depends on several key factors:

 - Material type:

-Resin-based sealants usually last longer than glass ionomer sealants, offering better long-term retention. - Application technique:
+Resin-based sealants may last longer than glass ionomer sealants, with studies showing higher retention rates. - Application technique:

 Proper isolation during placement helps the sealant bond securely to the tooth, reducing the risk of early failure. - Tooth eruption stage: